graspit-simulator/graspit_interface/README.md

 graspit_interface
 =================

 This plugin exposes a ROS interface for the GraspIt! simulator via [graspit-ros](https://github.com/graspit-simulator/graspit-ros).
-Our main purpose for writing this plugin was to give GraspIt! more exposure to the ROS community and make it easier to get started planning grasps with GraspIt!
-You can interact with this interface through a variety of ROS services and action servers.
+The main purpose for writing this plugin was to demonstrate what we believe is the easiest way to expose GraspIt! functionality as a variety ROS services and action servers.

-If you have any specific features you'd like to see, let us know by submitting a new issue, or feel free to submit a pull request!

-Or please feel free to use this as a template to write your own bridge between your ros system and GraspIt!.
+Please feel free to use this as a template to write your own bridge between your ros system and GraspIt!.

 To see how a client interacts with this interface, check out our python client [graspit_commander](https://github.com/graspit-simulator/graspit_commander).